pingcap/docs/develop/dev-guide-choose-driver-or-orm.md

 Support level: **Compatible**

-Follow the instructions in the [mysqlclient documentation](https://pypi.org/project/mysqlclient/) to download and configure the driver for use.
-Version **2.1.1** and above is recommended.
+You can follow the [mysqlclient documentation](https://pypi.org/project/mysqlclient/) to download and configure the driver.
+It is recommended to use mysqlclient 2.1.1 or later versions.

 For an example of using mysqlclient to build a TiDB application, see [Build a Simple CRUD App with TiDB and Python](/develop/dev-guide-sample-application-python.md).